What is the procedure for selling land with unpaid taxes?

 What Role Do Tax Authorities Play in the Process?

-- Coordination and Communication: Facilitating interactions between property owners and government bodies.
+- Coordination and Communication: Helping the property owners and the leg of the Government.

 How Can You Get Authorities’ Consent?

-Negotiations: Contact the governmental agency to negotiate a formal agreement on your tax debt resolution.
+Negotiations: Contact the respective offices to negotiate a tax debt resolution contract.

-Following these steps will assist you in obtaining the appropriate legal approvals to resolve your tax concerns.
+Working through these steps will help you secure the proper legal management to settle your tax concerns.

 What Are the Deadlines for Clearance?